 Visiting researchers: Associate Professor Maria Kozhevnikov, National University of Singapore and Dr Peter Malinowski, Liverpool John Moores University

 A view of one's own; enacting children’s rights

 Respect for the views of children is one of the four core principles of the Convention on the Rights of the Child (1989).
 For children with disability this right was conditional until the Convention on the Rights of Persons with Disabilities (2006) that expanded it based on the principle of universality.
 This huddle brings together a multidisciplinary group of scholars to propose a human rights conceptualisation of this rights that encompasses all children.
 Developing such an approach requires critical examination of policy and practice, and of research tools and processes.

 Lead academic: Associate Professor Ilektra Spandagou

 Visiting researcher: Dr Bronagh Byrne, Queen's University Belfast

 The tedium is the message

 This research huddle examines boredom’s dynamics such as its nature, manifestations and implications for institutional practices, and asks:

 Our Ultimate Peer Reviews identify researchers who have completed a draft of a major research output with the potential to become a landmark work.
-The researcher then defends their thesis in a public event in which an invited scholar acts as their interlocutor and critical ‘opponent’.
+The researcher then defends their thesis in which an invited scholar acts as their interlocutor and critical ‘opponent’.

 Dr Susan Banki’s research examines the phenomenon of precarious homeland activists; that is, people trying to reform a repressive regime from outside that country, and who themselves are precarious – without the security they need to engage in activism.